Jeremiah33-3/C-and-Computer-Organisation/C-Language.md

 - https://devdocs.io/c/

 ## Structure

+CS2100 says:
+- a basic c program has 4 main parts: preprocessor directives (header, definition/macro expansions), input (thru stdin's scanf or file input), compute (arithmetic operations and assignment statements), output (thru stdout using printf, or file output)
+- input/output
+  - [format specifiers](https://www.geeksforgeeks.org/format-specifiers-in-c/), which are placeholders for values to be displayed or read
+  - width: with printf(), %5d displays an int in a width of 5, right justified
+  - decimal places: %8.3 display a real no (float or double) in a width of 8, with 3 decimal places, right justified.
+  - for scanf(), use format specifiers without indicating width. decimal places...
+  - \n is an eg of [escape sequence](https://www.geeksforgeeks.org/escape-sequence-in-c/) -> to display certain characters (with special meaning, regex, newlines..) properly.

 - Mainly 6 sections: Documentation, Header, Definition, Global Declaration, Main() function, Sub Program
 - Documentation: Description, in comments (optional)
 - Header (preprocessor) :